Geb-algebra/a-pile-of-useless-codes-built-up-by-ai-agent-and-an-incompetent-operator-geb-algebra/.ai/memory-bank/systemPatterns.md

 5. **Factory Pattern**: Used for creating domain objects with proper validation and defaults.
 6. **Repository Pattern**: Used for data access abstraction.
 7. **Service Pattern**: Used for implementing business logic as pure functions.
-8. **BYOK Strategy**: Bring Your Own Key approach for LLM integration, where users provide their own API keys.
+8. **API Key Passing**: API keys are passed directly to service methods when needed, rather than being stored in the browser.

 ## Design Patterns in Use